Billing & Payment Options

 - Electronic Check (e-Check): Transfer funds directly from your checking or savings account.
 There are no additional service fees for using this option.

-- Credit Card: This option is available only online through our third party vendor.
-Payments may be charged to a MasterCard, Discover, or an American Express card (Visa does not participate).
-A convenience fee of 2.75% will be charged by our third party vendor for each credit card transaction.
-The amount of the fee related to your transaction will be shown before you complete the transaction and will be recorded as a separate charge on your credit card statement.
+- Credit or Debit Card: This option is available only online through our third party vendor.
+Payments may be charged to a Visa, MasterCard, Discover, or an American Express card.
+A convenience fee of 2.75% will be charged by our third party vendor for each credit or debit card transaction.
+The amount of the fee related to your transaction will be shown before you complete the transaction and will be recorded as a separate charge on your credit card or banking statement.
 The convenience charge is non-refundable, even if the payment to which it relates is cancelled, refunded, credited, or charged back.

 Notice: Credit or Debit card payments cannot be made through the Business Office if paying in person, over the phone, or in conjunction with the MET plan.